lammps/lammps/doc/src/Howto_lammps_gui.rst

 calling the LAMMPS executable as a separate executable, the LAMMPS GUI is linked to the LAMMPS library and thus can run LAMMPS internally through the :ref:`LAMMPS C-library interface <lammps_c_api>`.

-Specifically, a LAMMPS instance will be created by calling :cpp:func:`lammps_open_no_mpi` and then the buffer contents run by calling :cpp:func:`lammps_commands_string`.
+Specifically, a LAMMPS instance will be created by calling :cpp:func:`lammps_open_no_mpi` and then the buffer contents are run by calling :cpp:func:`lammps_commands_string`.
 Certain commands and features are only available, after a LAMMPS instance is created.
 Its presence is indicated by a small LAMMPS ``L`` logo in the status bar at the bottom left of the main window.
+As an alternative, it is also possible to run LAMMPS using the contents of the edited file by reading the file.
+This is mainly provided as a fallback option in case the input uses some feature that is not available when running from a string buffer.

 The LAMMPS calculation will be run in a concurrent thread so that the GUI will stay responsive and will be updated during the run.
 This can